jacius/proto-slots/README.md

   such that all items are unique (according to the test functions).
   This strategy accepts the following keyword arguments:

-  * :base - Func name to get the base object.
+  * :base - Func to get the base object.
 Required!
   * :reader - Func name to get slot value, with inheritance.
   * :test - Func to test whether two items match.
 Default #'eql.
   * :key - Func to call on items before testing for match.
   * :finder - Func name to find matching item, with inheritance.
   * :own-finder - Func name to find matching item, no inheritance.
   * :adder - Func name to add an item to the list.

+* :hash-merge

+  The slot holds a hash table, which inherits entries for any keys it doesn't already have.
+This strategy accepts the following keyword
+  arguments:

+  * :base - Func to get the base object.
+Required!
+  * :reader - Func name to return the hash table, with inheritance.
+  * :getter - Func name to look up a key's value, with inheritance.
+  * :setter - Func name to set a key's value.

 For more details about each strategy, refer to the documentation in the `docs` directory.